t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 {: artwork-align="center" #basic-arch-x title="Client-Server Communication"}

 Intermediaries (such as forward proxies, reverse proxies, and gateways) implement both roles, but only forward requests to other intermediaries or origin servers.
-They can also translate requests to different protocols, for instance, as CoAP-HTTP cross-proxies.
+They can also translate requests to different protocols, for instance, as CoAP-HTTP cross-proxies {{?RFC8075}}.

 ~~~~~~~~~~~~~~~~~~~
  ________       __________                        _________